amolbudhiraja/website/README.md

-# Personal Website of Amol Budhiraja
+# Welcome to my website!

 Welcome to the repository for my personal website, [amol.budhiraja.com](https://amol.budhiraja.com/).
 This site is built using Next.js and deployed via Vercel.